M-Devika/cybersecurity--journey/01-network-packet-analysis/day-04-https-analysis/analysis.md

 Provides the application-layer protocol used for web communication.

-When HTTP is protected by TLS, the communication is HTTPS.
+When HTTP is protected by TLS, the resulting communication is HTTPS.

 ---